Elvis Costello & The Imposters at the Royal Albert Hall

 Photos: Lucia Hrda

-For further information on Elvis Costello and future events visit here.
+For further information and future events visit Elvis Costello’s website here.